 What you can do:

 Improve sleep consistency, eat balanced meals, reduce stimulant dependence, manage stress, and hydrate properly.
 If fatigue persists, seek medical evaluation.
+According to MedlinePlus (NIH), persistent fatigue can signal an underlying medical condition that warrants a checkup.

 2. Brain Fog and Difficulty Concentrating

 Brain fog feels like mental heaviness, forgetfulness, slow thinking, or lack of focus.
-Many people describe it as feeling mentally “cloudy.”
+Many people describe it as feeling mentally ācloudy.ā Understanding brain fog causes is the first step to clearing it.

 Possible causes: